raphael-almeida/discount-store/README.md

 ## Installing .NET Core

- To follow the requirement to be able to run in an Unix environment, the project was developed using .NET Core 2.2.0, SDK version 2.2.1.
+ To be able to run in both Unix and Windows environment, the project was developed using .NET Core 2.2.0, SDK version 2.2.1.

 To install .NET Core on the Linux distribution of your choice, please refer to the [installation guide](https://dotnet.microsoft.com/download/linux-package-manager/rhel/sdk-2.2.101).